SteveALee/fullmeasure-blog/source/_posts/practice-with-alexa.md

 ***A way to voice control music practice tools on Windows using Alexa.
 Initially controlling Song Master playback of a backing track.***

+[UPDATE 2023/08/18 I removed my comment on TRIGGERcmd "lacking a little professional polish" as unfair.
+I just couldn't easily find the docs and Russ the developer is VERY responsive and made some updates.]

 ## The concept

 For sometime now I've been thinking about using Amazon [Alexa](https://developer.amazon.com/en-GB/alexa/) voice control for music practice.
 At a minimum, voice activation would make stopping and starting play-along-tracks on a PC easier than my current use of computer keyboard or USB foot switch with [Transcribe!](https://www.seventhstring.com/xscribe/overview.html).
 The double bass is big, awkward and risky to manoeuver.
 Going further, I wondered what other options might be available.
 For example, controlling any other music program or interacting with my music practice webs apps.
 Finally, Echo devices with a screen include a web browser of sorts so that might give another deployment option for my practice web apps.